developer-zebra/developer-zebra-site/src/ehs/2-6/guide/settings/index.md

 ### Disable Status Bar Pull-down
 Controls whether the Android Status Bar can be pulled down to reveal controls and notifications.
 The Status Bar Pull-down is enabled by default.
 If this tag is omitted, contains a value of 0 or is left blank, the Status Bar Pull-down will be enabled.
 To disable, enter a value of 1.

 **On Android L devices**: A new feature in [UI Manager](/mx/uimgr) allows the Status Bar Pull-down (which UI Manager calls the Notification Pulldown) to be controlled through EMDK, StageNow or a third-party mobile device management (MDM) systems. **This will override any EHS setting for controlling the Status Bar**.
-Applies only to devices with MX 6.0 and higher, which is for Android Lollipop and later.
+Applies only to devices with MX 6.0 and higher, which is for Android Lollipop and higher.

 <img alt="" style="height:350px" src="disable_status_bar.png"/>